 6. Get Up & Move!

-Another important tip to surviving long flights is to get up and move!
+Another important tip to maintaining sanity on long flights is to get up and move!
 Don’t be embarassed about moving your body!
 Keeping your body active is especially important during travel in order to reduce the chances of developing blood clots.

 Find an empty gate or a quiet part of the airport if you are shy, and try out some of these simple exercises for any long flight (or airport!).
 Take a walk around the terminal, peruse the gift shops, walk up and down some stairs, or hit the airport gym if they have one!